Vegetation Management

 Mowing

-• Wait to mow until wildflowers have produced and cast their seeds.
-If you mow too early, you could reduce the abundance of wildflowers the following years.
+- Wait to mow until wildflowers have produced and cast their seeds, typically after July 1.
+If you mow too early, you could reduce the abundance of wildflowers on your property.

-• If you have thistles and other invasive plants, spot-mowing them with a weed whacker when their stems begin to elongate is a good way to prevent them from spreading their seed.
+- If you have thistles and other invasive plants, a good way to prevent them from spreading their seed is to spot-mow with a weed whacker when their stems begin to elongate.

-• If you have arranged for the Conservation Grazing Program to bring the cows to your property, contact them to find out if/when the cows will arrive and wait to mow so they have enough food
+- If you have arranged for the Conservation Grazing Program to bring cows to your property, contact Claudio Nuñez to determine when the herd will arrive; wait to mow until after the cows move on.

 Pruning Trees